rjlutz/CarND-Traffic-Sign-Classifier-Project/README.md

   0.000000 - Speed limit (100km/h)
   </pre>

-The code for making predictions on my final model is located in the 11th cell of the Ipython notebook.

-For the second through eleventh and fourteen images, the model is relatively sure that it has the right label.
+For the second through eleventh and fourteenth images, the model is relatively sure that it has the right label (probabilities very close to 1.00).
 However, in only eight of those eleven cases, was the model correct in predicting the label.
-For the first, twelveth and thirteenth test, the probability was  lower and the predictions were incorrect.
+For the first, twelveth and thirteenth test, the probability was lower AND the predictions were incorrect.
 Improving the model, through the addition of dropout and augmented data, could serve to improves these predictions.

 ### (Optional) Visualizing the Neural Network
 #### 1. Discussion

 The visual output for layers one and two of the model, when stimulated by the __Vehicles over 3.5 metric tons prohibited__ sign, can be seen in [my project code page](https://github.com/rjlutz/CarND-Traffic-Sign-Classifier-Project/blob/master/Traffic_Sign_Classifier.ipynb).

-The feature images show that the outlines if a circular sign boundary and the outlines of various features of a box truck will activate these layers.
+The feature images show that the outlines of a circular sign boundary and the outlines of various features of a box truck (roof, taligate, wheels, cab, etc.) will activate layers one and two.